Tax Exemptions & Credits

 An individual, estate, trust, partnership, corporation, or limited liability company is allowed an income tax credit for investing in a business certified by the Department of Commerce Division of Economic Development and Finance.
 A real estate investment trust is not eligible for the credit.

-For businesses first certified on or after January 1, 2005, or recertified on or after January 1, 2007, only the first $500,000 of eligible investments in a certified business is eligible for the tax credit.
+Only the first $500,000 of eligible investments in the business are eligible for the tax credit.
 The total amount of tax credits allowed for investments made in all certified businesses in any calendar year is limited to $3.5 million.

 North Dakota has the most aggressive R&D tax credit in the nation: 25 percent of the first $100,000 of qualified research expenses in North Dakota over the base period research expenses in North Dakota, and eight percent of any amount above $100,000.